 “Christchurch singer-songwriter and instrumentalist Nanako Sato, whose talents on the keyboards are undeniable, matching those skills to her formidable, smoky voice. …her funky lounge and jazz-tinged sounds fitted nicely in with those of her fellow performers, her songs blooming with Ben Wood’s percussion and drumming talents, his brushwork giving a delicate touch to her material.”
 SFBH, Wellington 30th May 2010 Amanda Mills – NZ Musician

-Nanako is a part of the Child Well-Being Research Institute Doctorate Programme at University of Canterbury and currently working towards her PhD study in Education/Health and Human Development.
-She also holds M.Mus in Composition, B.Mus (Hons.) from University of Canterbury majoring in jazz piano performance and composition, Dip.
+Nanako is a part of the Child Well-Being Research Institute Doctorate Programme at the University of Canterbury and currently working towards her PhD study in Education, Health and Human Development.
+She also holds M.Mus in Composition, B.Mus (Hons.) from the University of Canterbury majoring in jazz piano performance and composition, Dip.
 In Teaching and Learning from College of Education, B.Mus from the University of Canterbury and CPIT Jazz School combined degree majoring in jazz piano performance and Diploma in Art from Hokkaido Women’s College.
 Nanako also obtained a CELTA Certificate (B pass) through 2018 summer course.